junxit/us-congress-bills-115/bill.md

 # H.R.
 5605

-> To amend title XVIII of the Social Security Act to provide for an opioid use disorder treatment demonstration program.
+> To amend title XVIII of the Social Security Act to provide for an opioid use disorder treatment demonstration program, and for other purposes.

 ## § 1.
 Short title